marcduiker/marcduiker-dev/src/posts/2024/2024-12-07-speaking-at-cloudbrew-2024.md

 This is the [repo with the demos](https://github.com/diagrid-labs/dapr-resiliency-and-durable-execution).
 It comes with a devcontainer configuration so you can run it yourself easily, either on GitHub Codespaces or locally.

 I had a lovely time at CloudBrew again this year.
-I like the cozy scale of ththis conference, and it's clear the organizers have been doing this for many years.
+I like the cozy scale of this conference, and it's clear the organizers have been doing this for many years.
 I had good conversations with Dapr enthusiasts (I hope to welcome you on the [Dapr Discord](https://bit.ly/dapr-discord)!) and it was great meeting with other speakers and the organizers again.
 Until next time!

 ---
 Do you like Dapr and want to show your support?
 Claim this [community supporter Holopin badge](https://bit.ly/dapr-supporter)!